m5lk3n/wyatt/README.md

 ## Open

+- Theme.of vs. Theme.of.copyWith?
+- What if navigation back from Settings happens during saving?
 - Suspend app, wake up?
 - Recover from "panic"/exception (loss of connectivity in a tunnel?)
 - Merge nearby locations?